ssirimilla/power-analysis/README.md

 The dataset provides details about each outage along with geographic, climatic, and land-use information, as well as state-level electricity usage and economic indicators.

 I wanted to know - **what is the relation between hurricanes and power outages?** Although I explored many features in my DataFrame, hurricanes has been a coherent theme in my project.
-Since Hurricanes is the theme, everytime I analyze something related to "<span style="background-color:#f8d7da;">Hurricane</span>", I shall highlight it in red.

 First, I will clean my Dataframe and visualize few columns to get a feel of the data.
 I will check whether _____(fill missingness) and also will perform a permutation test to check if the Outages caused by Hurricanes and Outages by other events come from the same distribution.
 Then finally, I will predict whether a Power Outage is caused by a hurricane or not.